Engie File Converter

 - AdventureSoft item icons and VGA format (Elvira: Mistress of the Dark)

-- Dynamix BMP and SCR format, with compression support for RLE, LZW (reading only) and LZSS (currently reading only, though writing code is available and could be added later), and the Dynamix 8-bit palettes.
+- Dynamix BMP and SCR format, with compression support for RLE, LZW (reading only) and LZSS (reading only, though writing code is available and could be added later), and the Dynamix 8-bit palettes.
 Used in loads of Sierra/Dynamix games.

 - Kings of the Beach PAK Format, a simple RLE-compressed image type with the ability to save a partial file.